MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 ### Secure boot

 HoloLens 2 enforces Unified Extensible Firmware Interface (UEFI) Secure Boot on all core operating system state.
-UEFI only boots Microsoft trusted platforms which ensures that the entire boot chain is verified for integrity, and that Windows always boots with the correct security policies applied to it.
+UEFI only boots Microsoft trusted platforms, which ensures that the entire boot chain is verified for integrity, and that Windows always boots with the correct security policies applied to it.
 HoloLens 2 does not Secure Boot to be turned off, nor does it allow 3rd party boot loaders.

 > [!Tip]
 > Learn more about [Secure boot](https://docs.microsoft.com/windows-hardware/design/device-experiences/oem-secure-boot).